Massachusetts laws

 Contains resources tailored to educators (including early childhood, elementary, and secondary) on CBHI services.
 It also has other resources to support collaboration between educators and behavioral health providers.

-Learn about education rights: discrimination against people with disabilities, Mass.
+Learn about education rights: Discrimination against people with disabilities, Mass.
 Office on Disability.

 MCAS alternate assessment, Mass.
-Dept. of Education.
+Department of Education.

 Provides links to requirements for participation, resource guide and more.